 '''

-jshell> ((String)pool).get(0).charAt(0)
+((String)pool).get(0).charAt(0)

 'n'

-jshell>
+>

 '''

 This is the way things were until Java 5.
 Now we have generics that allow us to specify the type of object to go in an ArrayList.
 Generics make a lot of the ugliness go away.
 The small price you pay is you must specify a type of object you are placing in the ArrayList.
-The type you specify is placed in the type parameter that goes inside the angle brackets < . . . . >.
+The type you specify is placed in the type parameter that goes inside the angle brackets < >.
 You may use any object type as a type parameter; you may not do this for primitive types.

 '''

 ArrayList<String> farm = new ArrayList<String>();

-jshell> farm.add("cow")
+farm.add("cow")

 true

-jshell> farm.get(0).charAt(0)
+farm.get(0).charAt(0)

 'c'

-jshell>
+>

 '''

 Here is something new to Java 7.
-Generics now have a feature called type inference that, among other things, makes creating array lists simpler.
+Generics now have a feature called type inference that makes creating array lists simpler.
 We now show the Java 7 way to do what we just did above.

 '''

 ArrayList<String> farm = new ArrayList<>();

-jshell> farm.add("cow")
+farm.add("cow")

 true

-jshell> farm.get(0).charAt(0)
+farm.get(0).charAt(0)

 'c'

-jshell>
+>

 '''

 Notice you do not have to specify the type parameter on the right hand side.
-Java infers it for you.